messaging-interop/docs/src/groups.md

 There is a range of approaches to handle consistenty of group membership and message ordering; here are a few examples:

 ### Fully Decentralized
 Each message has a set of recipients.
 Membership is implicitly changed by changing the recipient list for new messsages.
 Messages are not fully ordered - messages can be relatively ordered to indicate a reply.
 Email and iMessage function in this way (as do legacy Signal groups).
+Race conditions may cause groups (and conversations) to fork.

 ### Centralized Membership, Decentralized message delivery
 Members of a group agree on an authoritative source of group membership (and other group metadata like a name), but do not rely on an external resource (like a server) to adjudicate consistent message ordering.
 Signal's private groups function in this way.